sigurdkampevold/media_mood/index.markdown

 Over to the subjectivity, a score of $0.0$ is once again the most frequent one.
 This could maybe be more surprising, as quotations and citations often refer to the opinions of the speaker.
 However, it seems like _TextBlob_'s methods overwhelmingly often end up with a score of $0.0$.
 Initially, one might think that as _TextBlob_ doesn't capture the underlying context, it doesn't extract the subjectivity neither.
 Eventually, we do also mind that the remaining distribution is centered around $0.5$, but also having a clear upswing towards $1.0$.

-#### _Mood across time -- Do we really love Mondays deep inside?_

-As previously mentioned, we were curious about how the mood differs throughout time.
-More specifically, we wanted to test whether the temper changes across weekdays and seasons of the year.
-To determine the validness of our hypothesis, we utilize the previously mentioned sentiment analysis combined with statistical tests to identify the statistical significance.
+## What We Have Found

+### Does the Mood in the Media Evolve Throughout Time?

+People do talk about their mood swings.
+The topic is a part of the everyday talk, and we want to investigate if such *everydays myths* are present in the quotations of the media as well.
+To concretize our work, we decided to investigate whether the mood evolves during the week and across the seasons of the year.

+But first, we have to zoom out.
+How should we even be able to draw any conclusions from our data set and analyses, only by doing utilizing libraries for sentiment analysis and making visualizations?
+Luckily, we have a solution.

 **Statistical tests**

-The statistical tests we will utilize are t-test and a variant named Welch's t-test.
-Shortly described, these tests test whether the mean of two groups is statistically significantly different.
-They will both be used for hypothesis testing, namely testing the null hypothesis:
+To say whether our results are valid, we will utilize statistical tests.
+More precisely, we will use classical *t-tests* and an variant named *Welch's t-test*.
+In short, these methods test whether the mean of two groups is statistically significantly different.
+Both kind of tests will be used for hypothesis testing, where we will check whether the following null hypothesis is valid:

-\***\*H0:** The mean of group 1 equals the mean of group 2.\*\*
+*The mean of group one equals the mean of group two.*

+Using the abovementioned methods, we will end up having a *p-value*.
+This value tells us how statistically significant our results are.
+Or, in other words, the p-value tells us how likely it is, given that the null hypothesis is true, to observe results as extreme, or even more extreme, than what we have observed.

+For our work, we will use a significance level of 1%.
+This implies that if the p-value given by the methods is lower than 1%, we will conclude that the means of the two groups are different, given the significance level.
+Thus, we will say that the results are statistically significant.

+As this data story is not about statistical tricks and treat, we will leave the subject for now.
+If you would like a deeper a explanation of our methods, you could take a look at our [notebook](https://github.com/epfl-ada/ada-2021-project-gutta-boys).
+However, to sum up, we will test whether the means of two groups are equal, and if our results are too unlikely to happen with equal means, we will conclude that our results are significant.

+[comment]: # (Add link to the correct notebook.)

 From the results of a t-test, we can infer a p-value that tells us how statistically significant the results are.
 The p-value describes how likely it is, under the null hypothesis, to observe results as extreme or more extreme than the result we observed.
 In this data story, we will use a significance level of 1%, i.e., if the p-value is lower than 1%, we will reject the null hypothesis.
 This is only a short and simplified explanation of t-tests.
 For a more thorough description, see SOURCE.

+- Statistically significantly
+- Hypothesis testing

 **Score distribution over time**
 {% include_relative /_plots/line_comp.html %}